 Bagel Shaping, Storage & Protein-Powered Toppings That Hit

 You’ve made the dough, you’ve boiled it, but how do you shape that perfect everything bagel?
 And what should you top it with if you’re aiming for a high protein breakfast that still tastes amazing?
-Don’t worry, I’ve tested it all in my kitchen so you don’t have to.
+Don’t worry, it’s all been tested and tweaked to work, no guesswork needed.

 Let’s talk form, flavor, and fuel.